breitburg/inference-for-dart/README.md

 2. Run `flutter pub get`.

 3. Compile the [`llama.cpp`](https://github.com/ggml-org/llama.cpp) backend for your target platform and link it to your native project.

-For example, in iOS you need to open the Xcode project and add `llama.xcframework` to the `Frameworks, Libraries, and Embedded Content` section.
+    _For iOS you need to open the Xcode project and add `llama.xcframework` to the 'Frameworks, Libraries, and Embedded Content' section, for Linux you need to compile `libllama.so` and link it to your project, etc._

 ## Usage